inoxio/ansible-role-ispconfig3/README.md

 Most of them can be translated into the autoinstall.php from ISPConfig.
 It is also important to notice that the mysql_root_password will be used for the setup of the MariaDB module.
-This happens to the ssl_cert part too, this will be used as the SSL cert is generated.

 **Playbook** variables:
 The following variables are required in the playbook (except the passwords, that will be generated if left out).